– student edition –

 Being able to explore the varying ways in which a story can be told is something that I enjoy about film.
 Take my word for it, I enjoy the stories that are wholesome and have a meaning, a purpose.
 I genuinely enjoy the way in which the art of filmmaking can shape and mould a story in a unique way.
 Film is personal to me because it allows for my creative voice to be heard through what is seen, what is heard, and what is felt.

 A lot of editors have their favourites.
 A lot of editors prefer Final Cut over Premiere Pro.
 Walter Murch had mentioned that he had used a variety of programs such as AVID, Final Cut, and Premiere Pro.
 I prefer to use Premiere Pro in addition to Adobe After Effects and DaVinci Resolve (for its colour grading).

 All of the lighting equipment.
 If you pay close enough attention to lighting classes and doing some practising on your own, you’ll start to realise how much of the environment can be shaped with unique ways of lighting.
 Lighting is one of those areas to film where adding or taking away light will change the way the scene is set through the camera.
 That’s what I love about lighting equipment as a whole.
 From the DEDO kit to the ARRI 740.
 To big lights such as the ARRI HMI, they’re all very unique and can be used in very unique ways.

 One major project that I would say I am most proud of is my Grad film titled Dinner Time.
-As the editor of the project, I was able to exercise a lot of what I had learnt through SAE and through people I look up to - namely Walter Murch.
-Other Projects that come time mind was my Product shot from Studio 3 which was on a bottle of Kahlua.
-I’m particularly proud of this project as I contributed in both acting as the cinematographer and editor!
+As the editor of the project, I was able to exercise a lot of what I had learned through SAE and through people I look up to – namely Walter Murch.
+Another project that come time mind was my product shot from Studio 3 which was on a bottle of Kahlua.
+I’m particularly proud of this project as I contributed to both acting as the cinematographer and editor!